Updated: May 30, 2022

 How to make

-Soak dates in water, so that they are completely covered, for 2 hours or more.
+Soak dates in filtered water, so that they are completely covered for 30–60 minutes

 Store in an airtight container in the refrigerator for up to one week or freeze for three months.